 - Individuals who are providing instruction or teaching services - Since education is one of the University's primary missions, the IRS would always view these types of payments as employment for additional information please refer to policy guidelines for paying individuals who are performing teaching or instructional services.

-- Citizens of other countries - Individuals who are not US Citizens or Permanent Residents cannot work as Consultants.
+- Citizens of other countries who work in the U.S. - Individuals who are not US Citizens or Permanent Residents cannot work as Consultants.
 Exceptions to this rule are: (1) TN VISA holders, (2) professional entertainers, and (3) performers.
 If you are requesting consulting services from an individual who is not a US Citizen or Permanent Resident, contact the Office of International Affairs.